Dehghanni/Teofl/Writing.md

 # Brainstorm

-- Playing sports can teach people lessons about life
+- **Playing sports can teach people lessons about life.**
   - Playing sports will teach you success and defeats are two sides of the same coin—twins, but not enemies.
 It teaches that failure can be turned into success if you bounce back higher than you fall.
-It gradually teaches you that failures happen &quot;for&quot; you, not &quot;to&quot; you, and nothing more than losing hope can sabotage your success.
+Failures happen &quot;for&quot; you, not &quot;to&quot; you, and nothing more than losing hope can sabotage your success.
 For example, it has been seen many times that in a football match, the losing team was able to score in the second half and snatch victory from jaws of defeat.
-  - Playing sports will inculcate/instill an attitude of teamwork spirit in individuals.-\&gt;
+  - Playing sports will inculcate/instill an attitude of teamwork spirit into individuals.-\&gt;
- When engaging in sports activities, one learns how to cooperate with others in order to fulfill the common objective of the group -\&gt;
+ When engaging in sports activities, one learns how to cooperate with others in order to achieve the common objective of the group -\&gt;
- his quality is a must-have and sought-after skill in the workplace -\&gt;
+ this quality is a must-have and sought-after skill in the workplace -\&gt;
  lead to better productivity, more efficacy, reduced costs, greater profitability, and many other benefits.
   - The ability to take failure and success alike is a valuable life experience that sports can teach us.
 When asked to what they attribute their outstanding achievements, successful individuals mention their mental outlook to embrace both triumph and defeat.
 This quality can be achieved by playing sports as it makes us understand that mistakes and failures can teach us valuable things.
-- Which kind of professors will you choose when selecting the courses?
+- **Which kind of professors will you choose when selecting the courses?
  1. Some professors who are voted to be the most popular one
- 2. Some professors who are rewarded of outstanding research
+ 2. Some professors who are rewarded of outstanding research**
-  - Uni offer diversity of teachers and profs.
+  - Universities offer diversity of teachers and profs.
-  - Research; the more research the more knowledge; you will palpably learn more; Experienced teachers are capable of demystifying the matters in a more excellent way, The professor shares his research experiences with the students; Ex: prof. thrun-who won the Darpa urban challenge in 2005; minute details of the project
+  - Research; the more research the more knowledge; you will palpably learn more; Experienced teachers are capable of demystifying the matters in a more excellent way, The professor shares his research experiences with the students.
+Ex: I was enrolled in a class whose instructor had a wealth of experience in conducting industrial projects and explained minute details about his projects.
+That course was, without exaggeration, the best course in my undergraduate years, and I learned a lot in that lesson.
   - More institutions will commission him to do other researches; know you -\&gt; opportunity to work for him; you will stand a better chance of getting a job.
 My roommate.
 A prof who published a paper in Nature; he was working on different projects simultaneously.
 He got a rewarding job in petroleum ministry with high salary.
-- It is important to have rules about the types of clothes that people wear in their workplace and at school.
+- **It is important to have rules about the types of clothes that people wear in their workplace and at school.**
   - No; improper to force people what to wear; wear whatever they want to feel comfortable; from pedagogically standpoint increase productivity; school uniform; inconvenient I couldn&#39;t understand well in class
-  - Feel free; differect tastes; based on their temperament; I wear fashion but casual ; look approachable; don&#39;t spent a lot of time in front of the mirror
+  - Feel free; different tastes; based on their temperament; I wear fashion but casual ; look approachable; don&#39;t spent a lot of time in front of the mirror
-- Some people think it is the best approach for students to learn if school start the day at an early time in the morning.
+- **Some people think it is the best approach for students to learn if school start the day at an early time in the morning.
 But someone think the school should start the day at late time.
- Which one do you prefer?
+ Which one do you prefer?**

 One of the most talked about things[** related to studying**](http://www.bellakulture.com/2015/04/the-best-study-tips-for-finals.html) is when exactly is the best time to hit the books?
 While this is most certainly affected by lifestyle and preferences, they are some pretty good reasons why as a college student you should study in the mornings.

   - Morning; after a tiring day it is hard to retain what you studied; eventful day, read the matters more than one; the later you study, the more tired your brain is; the less you understand; in morning you had the chance to clear your mind and is easy to maintain focus; Ex: I am a morning person,
   - As imp as brain condition is you physical condition, Mornings are great because you are at the most energetic level you&#39;ll be for the rest of the day.
 The more energetic you are, the more you are able to concentrate.
 One night I was studying I was sleepy next day I start reading the rest of the book I read about 10 pages and sud
-- Which one of the following is the best approach to reduce living expense?
+- **Which one of the following is the best approach to reduce living expense?
  A. share the rent with roommate
  B. do not buy the latest technology products like cellphone frequently
- C. cook food at home.
+ C. cook food at home.**
   - House costs are exceedingly high.
 Difficult for people to afford rentals.
 Share house with others is a cost-effective decision
   - It is not impossible to live w/o having latest tech products, so we do not usually spend a stupefying amount of money on them.
 There are local restaurants that sell economical food or you can use TV-dinner.
 I lived in dorm and I ate out most of the time, whereas I was student and did not have much money.
 - Do you agree or disagree with the following statement?